saltstack/salt/doc/ref/states/top.rst

       'db*prod*':
         - db

-Other Ways of Targetting Minions
+Other Ways of Targeting Minions
 ================================

 In addition to globs, minions can be specified in top files a few other